barumau/panlingue/eng/201_dunia_lexe.md

 It is estimated that over 6000 different languages are spoken in the world.
 Some languages are spoken by many while others are spoken by only a few.
+Native and non-native speakers of the five most widely spoken languages together add up to more than half of the total population of the world.
 It is impossible to include all languages into the construction of a world language because of their great number.
 The number of source languages should be manageable for one person to work with.

-So, which languages should be considered?
+So, which languages should be taken in?

 [Power Language Index](http://www.kailchan.ca/wp-content/uploads/2016/12/Kai-Chan_Power-Language-Index-full-report_2016_v2.pdf)
-provides an answer to this question.
+(PLI) provides an answer to this question.
 It is a tool for comparing efficacy of languages that has been created by Ph.D.
 Kai L. Chan.
 It compares languages on how well they provide to a speaker the following five opportunities: